 What is the history of Mannarasala Temple?

 The history of Mannarasala Temple as the supreme place of worship of the serpent Gods relates wtih Parasurama, the creator of Kerala.
 Legend has it that the first priestess of Mannarasala gave birth to a snake (that had five heads), which resided in the ancestral house to safeguard the family.

 Though a land area has formed, the place remains as a piece of land with high concentration of salt, which prompted the people to leave the place in hurry.
 Saddened by this, Parasuraman decided to start a penance in order to please lord Siva, who ordered him to worship Nagaraja.

 What is the significance of Mannarasala Temple?

-Mannarasala Temple helps clear all problems associated with sins related to snakes etc. The location is very calm, serene and feel of freshness is good because of the trees.
+Mannarasala Temple is significant because it helps clear all problems associated with sins related to snakes etc. The location is very calm, serene and feel of freshness is good because of the trees.
 This temple also helps clear all problems associated with sins related to snakes etc.